alibaba/funcraft/README.md

               arn: acs:fc:::services/${fc.Arn}/functions/${helloworld.Arn}/
 ```

-After the template file and code are written, you can use the deploy command to deploy the service, function and api gateway to online.
+After the template file and code are written, you can use the deploy command to deploy the service, function and api gateway online.

 ```shell
 $fun deploy